 - Follow these guidelines for preparing your sample.
 Frequently Asked Questions

 - SAXS time requests are made on Nanostar.
-Contact Mark Anderson for SAXS training and assistance.
+Contact Paulo F. Cobra for SAXS training and assistance.

 - NMRFAM conducts user workshops for beginners and advanced users annually during the summer.